joshspicer/pihole-mobile-app/README.md

 Download, [Visual Studio 2019 (Mac/Windows)](https://visualstudio.microsoft.com/), open the `.sln` file, and build for the appropriate device (ios/android).

+Although this app is technically cross platform, I haven't been actively testing the Android version (and as such there might be some minor issues with it).

 ### Note

 You will need an API key for anything in that requires authorization.
 For more details check [here](./help.md).